2-REC/hugo-myportfolio-theme/README.md

 "MyPortfolio Theme" is a portfolio for developers or creatives to showcase their projects.
 It is based on the [HUGO "Creative" Theme](//github.com/digitalcraftsman/hugo-creative-theme) by [digitalcraftsman](//github.com/digitalcraftsman), itself based on the [original Bootstrap theme](//github.com/IronSummitMedia/startbootstrap-creative) by [David Miller](//github.com/davidtmiller).
+Some modifications are based on other themes, which are described further.

 Noteworthy features of this Hugo theme are:
 - Responsive portfolio grid with hover effects.